Quincy Jones Claims He Once Dated Ivanka Trump

 "I used to date Ivanka, you know," he said.
 "12 years ago.
 Tommy Hilfiger, who was working with my daughter Kidada, said, 'Ivanka wants to have dinner with you.'
 I said, 'No problem.
 She's a fine motherf--ker.'
 She had the most beautiful legs I ever saw in my life.
 Wrong father, though."

 He only mentioned one date, and Ivanka has never spoken of it publicly.
-E!
-News reached out to her team for further comment.
+A source close to Ivanka also told E!
+News, "This story is not true."

 Jones also discussed a few of his other close relationships, including that with Michael Jackson.
 He worked with Jackson more than any other person outside of his famous family.